Keeping Your Pets Safe When Traveling by Car

 - Using a harness can help prevent tangling.
 Teaching your large dog right from puppyhood that the boot is a place you lie down on your bed and stay still is paramount.
 Pop their bed in the boot to make the journey more comfortable.
 You can install a boot barrier that can stop your dog from coming over the backseats during a sudden stop (or if one of the kids opens a bag of chips!).
 If you teach Rover to be restrained in the boot (with a harness) and lie down during a car ride, it will help prevent injury.

-- Cages can also help keep your pet safe in the boot area of a SUV or larger car.
+- Cages can also help keep your pet safe in the boot area of an SUV or larger car.
 These crates or cages can provide comfort and security to your dog during travel.

 - Backseat barriers are also a good idea for pet owners with sedans or smaller vehicles.
 These attachments stop dogs from coming into the front area by creating a barrier between the front and backseat.
-However, it is still advisable to use a harness car restraint which is attached to the seatbelt.
+However, it is still advisable to use a car restraint harness that is attached to the seatbelt.

 - With travel crates, tethering these to an anchor point in the boot or securing them to the seat with a seatbelt is advisable.

-Cats should always be kept in their travel crates which should also be securely tethered to an anchor point or seatbelt in the car.
+Cats should always be kept in their travel crates and securely tethered to an anchor point or seatbelt in the car.
 Never travel with a cat on your lap or holding the crate with your hands.
-Do not place the travel crate in the front seat as the danger from airbags is significant.
+Do not place the travel crate in the front seat, as the danger from airbags is significant.